KaustubhPatange/SwipeDismissImage/README.md

 TL;DR...
 It all started when I got curious how gestures (specifically dragging) are implementated in Android.
 Looking at the source code of certain libraries which responds to such touch events, I was keen that I had to make something to learn/practice (curious ;)).

 So I started making an activity which will show image which various features despite not unique, (considering various alternatives) but I had to learn it.
 So anyways, after it become solid (IMO) I made it as a library.
-There is still improvements which I'll keep working as I improve my knowledge and will find some time.
+There are still some improvements needed which I'll keep on working as I improve my knowledge.

 ## Usage